DarthCoder-afk/To-do-list/README.md

 ![ss](https://github.com/DarthCoder-afk/To-do-list/assets/93801825/bd7453f7-6bee-4b7a-8c46-32b5ccb9aff5)

-Note: in testing POST and PUT you need to go to the "Body", choose raw, and choose JSON.
+Note: in testing POST and PUT endpoints you need to go to the "Body", choose raw, and choose JSON.
 Then type the data like this:

 ![image](https://github.com/DarthCoder-afk/To-do-list/assets/93801825/41d75226-c337-4c36-8725-4bf63fc4eda6)